dhrubo55/personal-blog/content/posts/day96-part2.md

 }
 ```

 **Key Difference from CountDownLatch:** CyclicBarrier is reusable.
 After all threads reach the barrier, it resets automatically.
-Perfect for iterative or phase-based processing.
+Use it for iterative or phase-based processing.

 ### Visualizing CyclicBarrier
-here is a sequence diagram to visualize how `Cyclic Barrier` works.
+Here's a sequence diagram showing how `CyclicBarrier` works:

 ![](https://res.cloudinary.com/dlsxyts6o/image/upload/v1764909831/Untitled-2025-12-05-1042_snaqyv.png)